 I carry a vague sense of unease around with me most of the time.
 I’ve even given it a name – “The Fear”.
-It is a shapeless, amorphous blob which lurks behind doors and curtains and casts a shadow on the gloomiest day.
+“The Fear” is a shapeless, amorphous blob which lurks behind doors and curtains and casts a shadow on the gloomiest day.

 I could write a list of things that could have triggered it.
 But, you know, nobody lives to the age of 53 without having had something unpleasant happen to them, a loss, a scare, a disappointment.
 That is, to quote one of my mother’s more annoying truisms, “all part of life’s rich pattern”.

 I carry “The Fear” around with me most of the time and it makes itself known in strange symptoms like my “glasses thing” (or OCD), my inability to leave fluff on the carpet (whilst being completely able to ignore dusting), my requirement for absolute darkness and silence at night.

 Anyone who leaves the empty cardboard tube from the toilet roll on the floor of the toilet feels my wrath.
 I cannot bear wet towels on beds, shoes on in the house, toothpaste lids left off.

 It’s all about control.
 And, more specifically, controlling “The Fear”.